islamicity24/AmazonCity/Mod  13/Challenge Lab/Implementing a Serverless Architecture for the Cafe.md

 In the page you loaded, answer the first question:

 Question 1: Why does the salesAnalysisReportDataExtractor.zip file have a package folder?
-  Note: Leave the questions webpage open in your browser tab.
+  **Note**: Leave the questions webpage open in your browser tab.
 You will return to it later in this lab.

-Task 2: Creating the DataExtractor Lambda function in the VPC In this task, you will create the DataExtractor Lambda function that extracts the café's sales data from an Amazon RDS database.
-So the Lambda function can access the RDS database instance, you must update the database security group with a rule to allow connections from the Lambda function.
-To enable this communication, you will create a security group for the Lambda function and add it as an inbound rule to the security group of the RDS instance.
+## Task 2: Creating the DataExtractor Lambda function in the VPC
+In this task, you will create the _DataExtractor_ Lambda function that extracts the café's sales data from an Amazon RDS database.
+So the Lambda function can access the RDS database instance, you must **update the database security group with a rule to allow connections from the Lambda function**.
+To enable this communication, you will **create a security group for the Lambda function** and add it as an inbound rule (ATURAN MASUK) to the security group of the RDS instance.

-Create a security group for the Lambda function with the following settings:
+9. Create a security group for the Lambda function with the following settings:

-Security group name: LambdaSG
+- Security group name: LambdaSG
-VPC: Lab VPC
+- VPC: Lab VPC
-Outbound Rules: All traffic to all addresses
+- Outbound Rules: All traffic to all addresses

-Update the DatabaseSG security group.
+10. Update the **DatabaseSG** security group.

-Add a second inbound rule.
+- Add a second inbound rule.
 For the new rule, configure the Type as MYSQL/Aurora.
 Then, in the search box to the right of Custom, type sg- and choose your new Lambda function security group as the source.
 Finally, choose Save rules.

-Create a Lambda function with the following settings:
+11. Create a Lambda function with the following settings:

-Function name: salesAnalysisReportDataExtractor
+- Function name: salesAnalysisReportDataExtractor

-Runtime: Python 3.8
+- Runtime: Python 3.8

-Role:  salesAnalysisReportDERole
+- Role:  salesAnalysisReportDERole

-VPC:
+- VPC:

-VPC: Lab VPC
+  - VPC: Lab VPC
-Subnets: Private subnet 1 and Private subnet 2 Security Group: The Lambda function security group that you created
+  - Subnets: Private subnet 1 and Private subnet 2
+  - Security Group: The Lambda function security group that you created

-Tip: It will take several minutes for the function to be created.
+- Tip: It will take several minutes for the function to be created.

-Configure the DataExtractor Lambda function as follows:
+12. Configure the DataExtractor Lambda function as follows:

-Code: Upload the salesAnalysisReportDataExtractor.zip file
+- Code: Upload the salesAnalysisReportDataExtractor.zip file
-Description: Lambda function to extract data from database
+- Description: Lambda function to extract data from database
-Handler: salesAnalysisReportDataExtractor.lambda_handler
+- Handler: salesAnalysisReportDataExtractor.lambda_handler
-Memory Size: 128 MB
+- Memory Size: 128 MB
-Timeout (seconds): 30
+- Timeout (seconds): 30

-Return to the browser tab with the multiple-choice questions for this lab, and answer the following question:
+13. Return to the browser tab with the multiple-choice questions for this lab, and answer the following question:

-Question 2: Why must the salesAnalysisReportDataExtractor be in a VPC?
+  - Question 2: Why must the salesAnalysisReportDataExtractor be in a VPC?

-Task 3: Creating the salesAnalysisReport Lambda function In this task, you will create the Lambda function that generates and sends the daily sales analysis report.
+## Task 3: Creating the salesAnalysisReport Lambda function
+In this task, you will create the Lambda function that generates and sends the daily sales analysis report.

 Create a second Lambda function with the following settings: